Table of Contents

 A study in the USA, in which 25 children with anemia underwent a bone marrow biopsy, showed a prevalence of sideroblasts of 8 %.

-In the United Kingdom, 29 % of healthy men and 19 % of healthy woman showed siderotic granules (not ring sideroblasts) present in their bone marrow.
+In the United Kingdom, 29 % of healthy men and 19 % of healthy women showed siderotic granules (not ring sideroblasts) present in their bone marrow.

-Congenital X-linked sideroblastic anemia usually manifests in childhood, but can remain even undiagnosed for a long time and then only present late in the 4th – 8th decade of life.
+Congenital X-linked sideroblastic anemia usually manifests in childhood but can remain undiagnosed for a long time only to present late in the 4th – 8th decade of life.
 The primary acquired sideroblastic anemia occurs with a median age of 75 years.

 Etiology of Sideroblastic Anemia

 Sideroblastic anemia due to congenital defects or acquired causes

 Sideroblastic anemia can be congenital or acquired.
 Congenital defects are due to defective porphyrin synthesis due to abnormal Aminolevulinic acid synthetase (ALAS).
 It is most commonly seen X-linked in individuals with ALAS abnormalities.
 This enzyme is responsible for the conversion of aminolevulinic acid to produce the vital end product, heme, as explained in the following:

 Acquired causes include alcoholism, drug induced and vitamin deficiencies.
 Alcohol tends to be the most common and detrimental to the mitochondrial process.
 Alcoholics are also generally afflicted with liver disease, folate deficiency, blood loss, hemolysis and hypersplenism, leading to RBC loss and sequestering.